 - Eating out

-Knowing that you have a specific amount for these non-fixed expenses will help you spend mindfully and avoid going overboard.
+Knowing you have a specific amount for these variable expenses will help you spend mindfully and avoid going overboard.

 PLAY 3: Prioritize your goals